 If you get seasick, it is because the motions you experience do not match the patterns of your experience.
 That causes stress which raises your histamine level.
 Your eyes can help to sort it out.
 That’s why it helps to be on deck and see the horizon.
 Your eyesight brings order to the chaos.
 Steering helps a lot.
 We have learned that car drivers don’t get motion sick, because they create the motion of the craft and therefore can foresee it.
 If you are at the helm of the boat you certainly do not produce the motion of the yacht, but you have some influence on it.
 And you know what will happen in the next seconds.
 Seeing the horizon and the upcoming waves makes it easier for your balance system to stabilize you in space.
 Even if it’s on Earth.

-Space doctors and their navy colleagues are convinced that everybody can get motion sick, if his nervous system is stressed hard and long enough.
+and long enough.
 When you are cold, hungry, thirsty, tired and wet you are more likely to become seasick.
 Fear is another important factor that contributes to getting seasick.
-Some think, it's the all deciding factor.
-Good communication may take fear of the crew.
+Some think, it's

 It is not a solution to stay at home.